WikiNeo/wikineo.github.io/_posts/2022-07/2022-07-23-eslint-yarn.md

 ---
-title: 'ESLint with Yarn for TypeScript project'
+title: "ESLint with Yarn for TypeScript project"
 published: true
-tags: Node.js
+tags: TypeScript
 ---

 ESlint init only uses `npm` to install the dependencies, to use yarn, do